-The board has chosen to work with this particular EMO due to their ability to establish in North Carolina a replication model for a high performing charter school.
-The 3 schools mentioned in the previous response to be utilized for replication demonstrate CSUSAs ability to enroll a charter school.
+We have chosen to work with this particular EMO due in large part to its ability to bring to our North Carolina community a replication model for a high performing charter school that supports and works with our mission.
+The three schools mentioned in the previous response to be utilized for replication demonstrate CSUSA's ability to fully enroll a charter school.